Contributors: (ordered alphabetically) Arthit Suriyawongkul(ADAPT Centre, Trinity College Dublin),

 go to full definition

-ai:NamedEntityRecognition: Capability for recognizing and labelling the denotational names of entities and their categories for sequences of words in a stream of text or speech
+ai:NamedEntityRecognition: Capability for recognising and labelling the denotational names of entities and their categories for sequences of words in a stream of text or speech

 go to full definition